iFrostizz/OctoPrint-CalibrationCompanion/README.md

 Some of them are already used in the start and end gcode, so maybe you can use it if you need help.

 ### PID Autotune
-Enter the temperature for the nozzle and the bed that fits the most your need before running the PID autotune.
+Enter the temperature for the nozzle, and the bed that fits the most your need before running the PID autotune.
 You can either enter just the nozzle, just the bed, or both.
 You can also turn on the fans before running the PID by clicking on the radio buttons.

 ### First Layer
 First, you may need to modify the "Extra margin from edges" values.
-This value will be taken in account in both the "knob_levelling.gcode" file and the "calibration_squares.gcode" file.
+This value will be taken in account in both the "knob_levelling.gcode" file, and the "calibration_squares.gcode" file.
 It is used to prevent printing on anything that is on the sides of your bed, like clips.
 - No ABL
 If you don't have any ABL system, the button "Start Bed Levelling Routine" button will add a file to the file manager to bring the nozzle to the four corners.
-Then you should adjust the knobs by using a 0.1mm sheet of paper.
-You need to have a very light touch on all of them, and do not touch the knobs when the nozzle is on the middle of the bed.
+Then you should adjust the knobs by using a 0.1 mm sheet of paper.
+You need to have a very light touch on all of them, and do not touch the knobs when the nozzle is in the middle of the bed.
 - ABL
 If you have an ABL equipment, the "ABL" part might be interesting.
-You will need to click on the steps and a message box will guide you.
+You will need to click on the steps, and a message box will guide you.
 When starting the procedure, your z-offset value will be stored using the gcode command `M851` and can be restored at any moment when the procedure is reset (either clicking on the button to reset the procedure, or refresh/disconnect) the printer/server.
 Step 1: The printer will home and place the nozzle at the center of the bed.
 Here, you will need to use the buttons placed on the right to lower or upper the nozzle and a sheet of paper to feel a very light touch on the paper.
 When done, click on the step 2.
 Step 2: Storing the z-offset and preparing for you the "knob_levelling.gcode".
 The file will be placed on the file manager.
 Step 3: Plot the bed and repeat the step 1.
 Step 4: Storing the z-offset.
 Now, you can print the final squares by exploring the bottom of the page.
 Here, you can load your profile to see your settings.
-The squares are made to finetune your z-offset as well as the knobs.
+The squares are made to fine-tune your z-offset as well as the knobs.
 Don't hesitate to repeat the file until having a perfectly levelled bed.